masc-ucsc/livehd/pass/fplan/README.md

 The following one-liner should be suitable for most purposes:
 ```
-$ view.py -i floorplan.flp -s 1600 && open floorplan.png
+$ view.py -f 24 -s 1600 -i floorplan.flp && open floorplan.png
 ```

 ## Traversal methods
- - `flat_lg`: Each LGraph module (verilog module) will be floorplanned without taking into accout the hierarchy of the modules.
+ - `hier_lg`: Each LGraph module (verilog module) will be floorplanned taking into accout the hierarchy of the modules.
- - `hier_lg`: Same as `flat_lg`, but hierarchy will be taken into account
- - `flat_node`: same as `flat_lg`, but nodes will be floorplanned instead of modules.
+ - `flat_node`: same as `flat_lg`, but nodes will be floorplanned instead of modules and hierarchy will not be considered.
  - `hier_node`: same as `hier_lg`, but nodes will be floorplanned instead of modules.
-    - This kind of traversal is currently the only one that is capable of writing floorplans back to the hierarchy
+    - This kind of traversal is currently the only type that writes floorplans back into the LiveHD hierarchy.